kieler/klighd-vscode/applications/klighd-vscode/README.md

     // The second argument is an array of language file endings
     // that are supported by your LS client.
     // Returns an ID that is used to identify this extension when future
-    // commands are sent to klighd-diagram.
+    // commands are sent to klighd-vscode.
     const refId = await vscode.commands.executeCommand(
-        "klighd-diagram.setLanguageClient",
+        "klighd-vscode.setLanguageClient",
         lsClient,
         ["sctx"]
     );